How to cook rice

 Extra flavour

-To jazz things up, it is really easy to add extra flavour, while still sticking to the same simple cooking process above:
+To jazz things up, it is really easy to add extra flavour, while still sticking to the same simple cooking process above.

 Flavour the cooking liquid: